Family resource program

 Family resource programs (FRP) are Canadian community-based organizations that intend to support families in a variety of ways through systems such as family resource centers, family places, family centers, and neighborhood houses.
 They can also be linked to schools, community centers, child care programs, women's centers, and native friendship centers.
 This includes programs such as Ontario Early Years and military-funded family centers.
 They are generally grassroots organizations that aim to be responsive to local issues.

 Similar organizations or programs may exist in other countries under similar or different names.

 National Leadership

-The Canadian Association of Family Resource Programs is a non-profit organization that provides resources, national leadership and consultation to families and family resource programs.
+Families Canada is a non-profit organization that provides resources, national leadership and consultation to family resource programs and family serving agencies.

 National Family Week

-FRP Canada takes on the responsibility of coordinating National Family Week.
+Families Canada takes on the responsibility of coordinating National Family Week.
 They work together with other national partners to produce a downloadable kit for use by families during National Family Week each fall.

-FRP Canada also maintains a directory of family resource programs across the country and has developed a national online evaluation tool for use by family resource program members.
-Other projects include the development of parenting resource sheets for newcomers in numerous languages as well as a parenting resource website.